Sorry, you need to enable JavaScript to visit this website.

 2. Next, determine your provider’s monthly rate.

-• If your provider charges a weekly rate, multiple that amount by 4.33 to get the monthly rate.
+• If your provider charges a weekly rate, multiply that amount by 4.33 to get the monthly rate.

 3. Subtract the Parent Fee from the Provider Rate or the Provider Cap, whichever is less.
 This is your Benefit Amount for each child.